 The Company continues to work on attracting more substantial project financing through the participation of one or more strategic partners, a long term construction debt financing facility, and/or through the equity markets.
-If the Company is not able to secure financing on satisfactory terms, expenditures on the development of Nechalacho may need to be deferred with a corresponding deferral in the targeted production start date for the Project.
+If the Company is not able to secure financing on satisfactory terms, expenditures on the development of its projects will need to be delayed.

 All of the Company's resource properties are owned, leased or licenced with minimal holding costs; the most significant holding costs being annual lease rental fees on Nechalacho of \$20,998 and the annual expenditures related to the mining leases at Separation Rapids and Warren Township totalling \$3,327.
+The Company is required to incur certain exploration expenditures on the East Kemptville Project in order to keep the new Special Licence in good standing (as described earlier under "Exploration and Development Activities").
+The Company is also required to incur additional Canadian Exploration Expenditures resulting from the flow-through private placement completed in December, 2014.
+The Company is required to incur additional Canadian Exploration Expenditures of \$1,604,690 by December 31, 2015, which is the remaining balance of the required expenditures resulting from the flow-through private placement completed in December, 2014.
+The Company is required to incur additional Canadian Exploration Expenditures of \$2,099,999 by December 31, 2016, which is the remaining balance of the required expenditures resulting from prospectus offering completed in May, 2015.
 In addition, the Company is obligated to pay Euro 8,400 per month for the next twelve months to the service provider pursuant to a service contract for the Nechalacho Project.